AlPha0ne1/Note/AWS resources/AWS notes.md

 # AWS Shared Responsibility Model

+The shared responsibility model divides into customer responsibilities (commonly referred to as “security in the cloud”) and AWS responsibilities (commonly referred to as “security of the cloud”).
-If someone from AWS calls and asks you for your OS key, it is not AWS
+**** If someone from AWS calls and asks you for your OS key, it is not AWS ****

 ![image](https://github.com/user-attachments/assets/130caf11-9c66-455a-9314-6c8f97140c7a)